MinesJA/westworld-command-center-react/README.md

 Setup
 =====
-Watch a walk through of what's expected to complete this application here: https://youtu.be/GhCazAgsJzw
+Watch a walk through of what's expected to complete this challenge here: https://youtu.be/GhCazAgsJzw

 Clone
 -----